Saveur Art Fest - Finale

 A fancier name really wouldn't befit this final dessert, because I thought it was pretty ordinary as opposed to exotic.
 Besides, the boombastic descriptions already inflate expectations sufficiently, although in vain - tanariva mousse, araguani chips and ivory espuma... all a convoluted way to say chocolatey and creamy sweets.
 Don't get me wrong... it was a very fine, decadent dessert on its own, with perfect execution to produce lovely textures and flavours.
 Except that they outdid themselves with the other dishes and desserts on the intrigue factor, so relatively speaking, this was nothing unusual for me to really comment on.

-Well, maybe just a minor comment that the ivory espuma was kinda interesting... like a salty white chocolate froth.
+Well, maybe just a minor comment that the ivory espuma was somewhat interesting... like a salty white chocolate froth.
 It's the white stuff you see tucked towards the left background.

 "Chocolate & Pistachio".